Author guidelines

 The AHSTR Publishes 2 types of manuscripts.

-2. Review Articles are comprehensive literature reviews on a specific topic in the fields of Health Sciences and Science and Technology.
-Review articles identify knowledge gaps, critically analyze and synthesize existing literature, and propose further research directions.
+- Review Articlesare comprehensive literature reviews on a specific topic in the fields of Health Sciences, Science, and Technology.
+Manuscripts should not exceed 10,000 words and must not more than 20 pages.
+The review articles identify knowledge trends or gaps, critically analyze and synthesize existing literature, and propose directions for further research.
+Authors must adhere to the guidelines format detailed in the manuscript template.

 Download Template Research Article; Review Article

-Contributors submitting manuscripts for consideration for publication should adhere to the following guidelines.
+Manuscripts submited for consideration must adhere to the following guidelines.

-2. Manuscript files should be created using Microsoft Word (.doc, docx files) and must be written using high-quality language.
-For non-native English language authors, the article should be proofread by a language specialist.
-Poor use of English could result in immediate rejection of the paper.
+- Manuscript files should be created using Microsoft Word (.doc, docx files) and must be written using high-quality language.
+For non-native English language authors, the article should be proofread by a certified English language expert and authors are required to provide formal evidence of this service after acceptance and prior to the production phase.

-5. The main manuscript file must contain the title, abstract, keywords, full text of the article, acknowledgments, and references.
+- The main manuscript file must contain the title, abstract, keywords, article text, acknowledgments, and references.

 Author Names and Order